broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 Data Sciences Platform, Broad Institute (*Year, Month Day that the workspace was last modified*) gvs-prod/Genomic_Variant_Store_Beta [workspace] Retrieved *Month Day, Year that workspace was retrieved*, https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta

 ### License
-**Copyright Broad Institute, 2020 | BSD-3**
+**Copyright Broad Institute, 2022 | Apache**
-All code provided in this workspace is released under the WDL open source code license (BSD-3) (full license text at https://github.com/broadinstitute/warp/blob/develop/LICENSE).
+The workflow script is released under the Apache License, Version 2.0 (full license text at https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT).
 Note however that the programs called by the scripts may be subject to different licenses.
 Users are responsible for checking that they are authorized to run all programs before running these tools.